Who Can Get Housing Benefit?

 - you are single and have reached State Pension age

 - you are part of a couple and both you and your partner have reached State Pension age

 To find out more about Universal Credit, visit our Universal Credit page.

-Pension age people are not affected by Universal Credit, so a claim for Housing Benefit can be made.
+Single Pension age people, and Pension age people that are part of a couple where both members of the partnership are Pension age, are not affected by Universal Credit, so a claim for Housing Benefit can be made.